 This article contains affiliate links at no cost to you.
 Everyone is talking about Game of Thrones filming locations.
 From Northern Ireland to Croatia, it’s all the buzz in tourism these days.
-Few U.S. travelers know however, that Malta is the Mediterranean’s Hollywood.
+Few U.S. travelers know, however, that Malta is the Mediterranean’s Hollywood.
 Despite the island’s diminutive size of 40 km across (with its little sister Gozo which is even tinier, at only 9 km across) there’s a variety of landscapes and cityscapes attracting filmmakers.
-From baroque to medieval towns, from green hills to barren lands, all hugged by a dramatic coastline, Malta is destination with landscapes frozen in time.
+From baroque to medieval towns, from green hills to barren lands, all hugged by a dramatic coastline, Malta is a destination with landscapes frozen in time.

-Since the seventies Malta has caught the interest of filmmakers of movies like Munich, World War Z, Troy and Gladiator.
+Since the seventies, Malta has caught the interest of filmmakers of movies like Munich, World War Z, Troy, and Gladiator.
 Most recently, and perhaps what has really placed Malta on the map with fans is its role as one of the Game of Thrones filming locations.

 About Game of Thrones Filming Locations in Malta